Merzasphor/MWSE/docs/source/lua/type/niSpotLight.rst

 niSpotLight
 ====================================================================================================

-an object that represents a spotlight in a scene.
-Spotlights have a specific location and direction in space, as well as a distance attenuation function and an angle attenuation function.
-Location and distance attenuation are inherited from the `niPointLight` class.
-The light direction is handled in the same way as it is in `niDirectionalLight` -- it shines down the model-space positive X-axis of the light.
+Represents a spotlight in a scene.
+Spotlights have a specific location and direction, as well as a distance attenuation and angle attenuation functions.
+The light direction is handled in the same way as in `niDirectionalLight`.

 Properties
 ----------------------------------------------------------------------------------------------------